MiracleUFO/MiracleUFO/README.md

 ## Hey...
 I'm Miracle 👋

-I'm a Fullstack Web Developer who loves to create web based, innovative solutions to people problems.
+I'm a Fullstack Developer who loves to create web based, innovative solutions to people problems.
 My toolkit consists mostly of MERN, and it would seem that I'm prone to committing styling tweaks.

 - 🔭 I’m currently working on Chartit, an app for quickly calculating statistics and creating downloadable charts for students & businesses.